exakat/php-dictionary/dictionary/downtime.ini.rst

 Downtime represents periods where a service is not available.

-Downtime may be unexpected, such as a bug, an attack on the server, or an unforseen situation.
+Downtime may be unexpected, such as a bug, an attack on the server, or an unforeseen situation.
 It may be planned, such as maintenance upgrade.